-These terms could be interpreted as applying to publicly traded companies for acts committed by them against employees of their agents or contractors.
-In an environmental whistleblower case, the ARB held that a government agency could be subject to a discrimination charge filed by the employee of a private-sector government contractor when the agency banned the contractor's employee from entering the government workplace.
+6Available at http://ec.europa.eu/justice_home/fsj/privacy/docs/wpdocs/others/2006-07-03-reply_whistleblowing.pdf government workplace.
 Stephenson v.
 NASA, ARB 96-080, 94-TSC-5 (ARB Feb.
 3, 1997).
 In its Final Rule, OSHA, citing Stephenson, confirmed that "a respondent may be liable for its contractor's or subcontractor's adverse action against an employee in situations where the respondent acted as an employer with regard to the employee of the contractor or subcontractor by exercising control of the work product or by establishing, modifying or interfering with the terms, conditions, or privileges of employment."
-Conversely, OSHA stated that "a respondent will not be liable for the adverse action taken against an employee of its contractor where the respondent did not act as an employer with regard to the employee of its contractor where the respondent did not act as an employer with regard to the employee of its contractor or subcontractor where the respondent did not act as an employer with regard to the employee of its contractor where the respondent did not act as an employer with regard to the employee."
+Conversely, OSHA stated that "a respondent will not be liable for the adverse action taken against an employee of its contractor or subcontractor where the respondent did not act as an employer with regard to the employee."
 69 Fed.
 Reg. at 52017.